Contents of the United States diplomatic cables leak (Americas): Guantanamo Bay prisoners

 The Brazilian government refused to receive detainees from the Guantanamo Bay detention camp.

 Counter-terrorism efforts

-The Brazilian government has obscured from the public an anti-terrorism cooperation with the U.S. and officially denies that Islamic militants performs in its territory.
+The Brazilian government has obscured from the public an anti-terrorism cooperation with the U.S. and officially denies that Islamic militants are present in its territory.
 Brazilian authorities are concerned about terrorist activity in its territory, despite contrary public statements, according to a diplomatic cable, dated October 2009, sent from the U.S. Embassy in Brasília to the U.S. State Department.

 2005 murder investigation

 The U.S. Federal Bureau of Investigation was involved in the investigation of the 2005 death of Dorothy Stang — an American-born, Brazilian member of the Sisters of Notre Dame de Namur religious institute, who was murdered in Anapu, Brazil.
 The U.S. government feared corruption among Brazilian police would harm the investigation.

 Gol Transportes Aéreos Flight 1907 air crash

 According to documents sent by the U.S. Embassy in Brasília to the U.S. State Department in November 2006, some Brazilian diplomats pressured the Federal Justice to allow American pilots Joseph Lepore and Jan Paul Paladino, involved in the 2006 Gol Transportes Aéreos Flight 1907 air crash, to return to their country of origin.
 In the accident, considered the second worst of commercial aviation in Brazil, 154 people died.